reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 ```
 This lambda takes `customer_id` as input and returns a customer record corresponding to the `customer_id`.
 Since the lambda function is not the focus of this post, we are returning a hardcoded value of customer data instead of fetching it from the database.

-Similarly our lambda function for fetching price looks like this:
+Similarly our Lambda function for fetching price looks like this:

 ```js
 exports.handler = async (event, context, callback) => {